 |Shagbark Hickory Tree - Carya ovata|

-and The Morton Arboretum.
-Height: to 100 feet.
+at northern Illinois.
+Height: up to 100 feet.

 Shagbark hickory grows well in both dry and wet soil conditions, but prefers well-drained soils such as those found here, on a bluff overlooking the West Branch of the DuPage River in Northern Illinois.
 This bluff is the site of a Late Woodland period aboriginal settlement responsible for the effigy burial mounds found nearby.